OanaGaskey/Behavioral-Cloning/README.md

 When running the model to predict steering angles, only the central camera is used.
 The left camera provides a shifted perspective.
 If the left image was seen from the central camera, the labeled steering angle needs to be adjusted to steer towards the right hand side of the road.
 The correction factor of `0.2` was chosen through trial and error.

 This data augmentation technique is used to train the model for recovery situations in which the vehicle drifts to the side.
 The full laps provided with this repository were driven manually while generally keeping the car in the center of the road.
 Without the addition of left and right camera pictures, the model would not learn to steer the car from te side, back to the middle of the road.

 One could think that if the model was trained to drive on the middle of the road that the car will never end up off center.
-Neverthe less this happends due to imperfect predicted angles and recovery manouvers are essential for this neural network.
+Nevertheless this happends due to imperfect predicted angles and recovery manouvers are essential for this neural network.

 Even if data augmentation had a big impact it was still not enough to drive the vehicle all the way around the track.
 I encountered difficulties in sharp curves and I recorded those sections of the track multiple times.
 I did not include those recordings in this repository due to space limitations.